 Living in the residential halls is a positive educational experience and students are encouraged to live on campus.
 Living on campus complements the overall learning experience by fostering independence and tolerance of others.
 Furthermore, living on campus allows students to make the most of what AUS has to offer, such as sports and dining facilities, the library and laboratories; it also gives students convenient access to the many activities that take place during the day and in the evening.
 The university offers convenient bus service between the residential halls and other areas on campus.
+For more information about the services and facilities in the residential halls, see www.aus.edu/residential-halls

 The residential halls for male and female students are completely separate.
-All hall residents are expected to spend every night in the halls, unless they have written authorization from their parents or guardian indicating otherwise.
+With curfew, all hall residents are expected to spend every night in the halls unless they have written authorization from their parents or guardian indicating otherwise.